+Solar power is one of the fastest-growing clean energy sources, but what happens to old panels?
 Solar panels have a lifetime of about 30 years.
-With the increasing number of solar panels being sold and installed in the U.S. each year, it’s only a matter of time before high volumes of panels are at the end of their useful life and have to be disposed.
-Solar panel recycling is still at an early stage, but as the solar market continues to expand, recycling processes will have an increasingly important role to play.
+With the increasing number of solar panels being sold and installed in the U.S. each year, it’s only a matter of time before high volumes of panels are at the end of their useful life and have to be disposed of.
+Solar panel recycling is still at an early stage, but as the renewable energy market continues to expand, recycling processes will play an increasingly important role.

 Key takeaways about solar panel recycling

 - As panels reach the end of their usable lifetime, panel waste will continue to pile up.

 - There are three broad types of solar panel recycling: re-use, mechanical, and chemical/thermal.

 - Solar recycling is far more advanced in Europe when compared to the U.S. – this is primarily due to policy structures in place overseas that require manufacturers to recycle their panels.